An outstanding illustrator portfolio makes all the difference between you getting hired.

 If you become overwhelmed whilst designing your illustrator portfolio website, go back to basics.
 Keep it super simple and let your work do the talking.

-It’s important that your portfolio website is found in search engines, so take the time to make sure your website is SEO-friendly, which the top 3 recommendations can help you with.
+It’s important that your online portfolio website is found in search engines, so take the time to make sure your website is SEO-friendly.
+Make sure you have a good amount of descriptions and keywords, your website is fast loading and mobile friendly.

 Whatever size you choose, aim for a maximum of 15 pages.
 Anything more than this, and your client can become bored (not what you want!).